antlr/antlr4/runtime/Cpp/README.md

 # C++ target for ANTLR 4

-This fork provides C++ runtime support for C++.
-See [the canonical antlr4 repository](https://github.com/antlr/antlr4) for in depth detail about how to use Antlr4.
+This folder contains the C++ runtime support for ANTLR.
+See [the canonical antlr4 repository](https://github.com/antlr/antlr4) for in depth detail about how to use ANTLR 4.

 ## Authors and major contributors